Thertzlor/Revenant/wiki/Profile_Overview.md

 k.m3={}

 ```
+> **Important:** If a macro bound to a key is given the same name as a macro in the library, all name references within the current profile will prioritize the bound macro over the library macro.
+Just avoid duplicate names if possible.

 # Documentation
 Revenant lets you document your macros, not just for when you read the file but also on the lua console and the LCD display.
 You can set your profile to `Documentation mode` which will, instead of performing the action on a macro, output a description of that macro on the screen or console.